 But what is forgotten about Bruce Lee is his training style and physique.
-Great bodybuilders such as Lou Ferrigno, Lee Haney, Dorian Yates and Mike Mentzer all admired the physique that Lee was able to sculp.
+Great bodybuilders such as Lou Ferrigno, Lee Haney, Dorian Yates and Mike Mentzer all admired the physique Lee was able to craft.

 The foundation of Bruce Lee's fitness philosophy was functional fitness.
 Dan Inosanto, a close friend of Lee, once relayed a story to biographer John Little when they saw a big bodybuilder emerge from a California gym.

 Inosanto commented, "Man, look at the arms on that guy!"
 But Bruce Lee responded, "Yeah, he's big, but is he powerful?
 Can he use that extra muscle efficiently?"
 Lee believed the value of strength built in the gym lay in one's ability to execute outside the gym walls.
 He believed that real world application was the true test of power.

 A major factor in the development of Bruce Lee's amazing physique was what we now call a bulking phase.
 After reading numerous books and discussing his ideas with local bodybuilders in California during the mid 1960's, he added over thirty pounds of muscle to his 130 pound frame, eventually topping out at 165 pounds!

 This was not a "dirty bulk", as Bruce Lee was always very cautious about the foods he put into his body.
 Lee viewed food as fuel and the human body as a machine.